Beliavsky/Fortran-Tools/README.md

 [fplot](https://github.com/jchristopherson/fplot): provides a convenient interface for plotting with gnuplot, by jchristopherson

+[fortplot](https://github.com/asarkar2/fortplot): plot module for Fortran so that plotting can be done in real time (on the fly), by Anjishnu Sarkar

 [giza](https://github.com/danieljprice/giza): 2D scientific plotting library built on cairo, by Daniel Price et al. Provides uniform output to pdf, ps, png and X-Windows.
 Written in C with no dependencies (other than cairo) as a direct replacement for PGPLOT.

 [gnufor2](https://bitbucket.org/alberto743/gnufor2/src/master/): Fortran 90 module by Alexey Kuznetsov with subroutines for plotting data, including 2D, 3D plots, surfaces, polar coordinates, and histograms.
 It is a modification of the [GNUFOR](https://people.math.sc.edu/Burkardt/f_src/gnufor/gnufor.html) interface written by John Burkardt.